 Antinous orbits the sun every 1,240 days (3.39 years), coming as close as 0.89 AU and reaching as far as 3.63 AU from the sun.
-Antinous is about 2.1 kilometers in diameter, making it larger than most asteroids, comparable in size to Mount Everest.
+Antinous is about 2.1 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to Mount Everest.

 Antinous's orbit is 0.18 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 Antinous has 1 close approaches predicted in the coming decades:

 |Aug.
 13, 2094||28,891,841||18.044|

 Antinous's orbit is determined by observations dating back to March 5, 1948.
 It was last officially observed on March 14, 2023.
 The IAU Minor Planet Center records 1,105 observations used to determine its orbit.